 The Reaper – Oak Aged Braggot – 14.0%

 Honey, malt, caramel, vanilla, tannin, oak and a faint hint of hops.
 This braggot lays an immense amount of wildflower honey on a slightly sweet base of pale and caramel malts, aging on French oak staves adds balance and spice.
+Served still, this unique beverage bridges the gap between, mead, port and barleywine.
 Dont Fear.

 Opus – Oaked Cider – 6.6%